Fried Okra

 4. Place the corn meal in a shallow dish.

-5. Dip okra into the flour-coated okra into the egg mixture Stir to coat okra with egg wash.
+5. Dip the okra into the flour-coated okra and the egg mixture.
+Stir to coat the okra with egg wash.

 6. Drop wet okra into cornmeal.
 Toss to coat the okra with cornmeal mixture.
 Shake off excess.